 As an internationally renowned style icon and British Fashion Council ambassador, David Beckham's hairstyles always receive press attention.

 Most recently the focus has been less on his hair cut and more on his potential hair loss

-In a 2012 interview Beckham said that he planned to cope with losing his hair - when the time came - not by undergoing surgery, but by shaving his head.
+Beckham said that he planned to cope with losing his hair - when the time came - not by undergoing surgery, but by shaving his head.
 Yet on 24th August 2018 The Sun ran an exclusive report stating that the journalist believes David Beckham recently had a hair transplant to address his receding hairline.

 The rumour appears to be based around the 43 year old's hairline, which has always had a natural widow's peak

 Interestingly one of the 'clues' reported in the article revolves around the UNICEF ambassador's hairline appearing to be thinning in June 2017, but much thicker and more rounded when he attended Prince Harry and Meghan Markle's wedding in May 2018.
 Following a hair transplant

 A number of live tweets sent during the Windsor church service, where TV cameras showed overhead views of the congregation which included Beckham and his wife, mentioned Beckham having a thinning crown

 - the genetic condition which affects hair follicles across the top of the scalp, from hairline and temples to crown, in predisposed men - is a permanent, progressive condition, men are often advised to follow hair loss treatment

 around the grafts - as the original hairs will remain susceptible to thinning - and to preserve the results from the procedure.
 Clinically-proven, MHRA licensed and FDA approved topical and oral medications are available and can be used alongside a range of supplementary hair growth supporting products.
 This route is also a viable alternative to getting a hair transplant in many cases.

-, it is also possible that any receding and hairline changes were due to the strain this placed on his temples and hairline; a condition known as Traction Alopecia.
+, it is also possible that any receding and hairline changes were due to the strain this placed on his temples and hairline; a condition known as Traction Alopecia

 Despite The Sun's speculation as to whether or not Beckham underwent hair restoration surgery, his spokesperson told the paper it was "a matter of privacy whether it was false or true."